-Masonite is a type of engineered wood that is made from wood fibers that are combined with resin.
+Masonite was a type of engineered wood made from wood fibers that are combined with resin.

-The resulting product is very strong and can be used for a variety of applications, including flooring, cabinetry, and doors.
+The resulting product was very strong and was used for a variety of applications, including siding, flooring, cabinetry, and doors.

-Masonite is also very easy to work with and can be cut, drilled, and shaped to fit a variety of different needs including exterior home siding.
+Masonite was also very easy to work with and can be cut, drilled, and shaped to fit a variety of different needs including exterior home siding.

 The type of paint you can use on masonite siding is generally acrylic latex paint which should be painted over exterior alkyd primer once it has been dried completely.

-Below we will go over a few important points to keep in mind when painting over masonite siding.
+Below we will go over a few important points to keep in mind when repairing and painting over masonite siding.

-So get ready to transform your siding with the fresh modern paint colors!
+So get ready to transform your old siding with the fresh modern paint colors of your choice!

 How to Paint Masonite Siding – Step by Step